VTTI-CSM/NeTrainSim/README.md

 # Network Train Simulator (NeTrainSim)

-NeTrainSim is an open-source train simulation software that allows users to simulate and analyze train operations on a rail network.
+NeTrainSim is an open-source train simulation software that allows users to simulate and analyze train operations on a large rail network.
 It is designed to be flexible, modular, and easy to use.

 ## How to Cite